noseratio/coroutines-talk/README.md

 This is convenient, because we can use all the normal control flow statements (`if`, `for`, `while`, `foreach`, `using` etc) where otherwise we would have to use a chain of callbacks.
-There's a notable limitation though, C# doesn't allow `yield` inside a `try {}` block, which does make sense.
+There's a notable limitation though, C# doesn't allow `yield` inside a `try {}` block.

 Let's create [our own example](https://github.com/noseratio/coroutines-talk/blob/main/Coroutines/CoroutineDemo.cs).
 We want `CoroutineA` and `CoroutineB` to execute cooperatively on the primary UI thread.
-In real life, they might be drawing animation effects or doing background spellchecking, syntax highlighting, etc. Here, to keep it simple, we'll just be using the console for some visual progress output:
+In real life, they might be drawing animation effects or doing background spellchecking, syntax highlighting or other specific `ViewModel`/UI updates.

+Here, to keep it simple, we'll just be using the console for some visual progress output:

 ```C#
 private static IEnumerable<int> CoroutineA()